Psycojoker/pipetk/README.rst

 Feedback
 ========

-For any feedback you can contact me at cortex_AT_worlddomination_._be
+For any feedback you can contact me at <cortex at worlddomination dot be>.

 Laurent Peuch